-At Cinemateket it is important that you show up on time: ten minutes after the screening starts we start to fill empty seats with people who didn’t get a ticket, and are standing in the rush line.
+At Cinemateket and Klingenberg it is important that you show up on time: ten minutes after the screening starts we start to fill empty seats with people who didn’t get a ticket, and are standing in the rush line.

 That means if you have a ticket, you still lose your seat after ten minutes if the screening is full.

 It also means that if you arrive to a sold-out show, you can get a number and wait in a rush line until we fill up empty seats.

 The Film Café at Cinemateket will be open all days during the festival, and offers humane festival prices.

 For the seventh time in a row Kunstplass organises the Human IDFF’s Festival Exhibition,

 Café, bar and culture venue, run by Nordic Black Theatre.